prof18/marcogomiero.com/content/about-me.md

 type = "about"
 +++

-I'm Marco Gomiero, I'm a software engineer, currently working at [TIER](https://www.tier.app/) as Senior Android Engineer.
+I'm Marco Gomiero, I'm a software engineer, currently working at [Airalo](https://www.airalo.com/) as Senior Android Engineer.
 I'm a Google Developer Expert for Kotlin, I love Kotlin and I have experience with native Android and native iOS development, as well as cross-platform development with Flutter and Kotlin Multiplatform.

 In my spare time, I write and maintain open source code, I share my dev experience by [writing](/posts) on my blog, [speaking](/talks) at confs and [organizing](https://gdg.community.dev/gdg-venezia/) events with the Google Developer Group Venezia and I play basketball.

 ## Work Experience

+### Airalo · Senior Android Developer · November 2023 - Present

+[Airalo](https://www.airalo.com/) is the world’s first eSIM store for travelers to access over 200+ eSIMs at the most affordable, local rates from around the world, all via eSIM-compatible smartphone, tablet, or PC.
+Airalo offers you both connectivity and freedom - you’ll never have to carry multiple SIM cards or change your number again, no matter where you are in the world.

-### TIER · Senior Android Engineer · August 2021 - Present
+### TIER · Senior Android Engineer · August 2021 - September 2023

 [TIER Mobility](https://www.tier.app/) is Europe's leading shared micro-mobility provider, with a mission to Change Mobility for Good.
 By providing people with a range of shared, light electric vehicles, from e-scooters to e-bikes and e-mopeds, powered by a proprietary energy network, TIER helps cities reduce their dependence on cars.
 Founded in 2018 by Lawrence Leuschner, Matthias Laug and Julian Blessin, TIER is headquartered in Berlin and currently operates in 100+ cities across 22 countries in Europe and the Middle East.
 With a focus on providing the safest, most equitable and most sustainable mobility solution, TIER has been climate neutral since 2020.